albinotonnina/webrtc-videocall-app/docs/webrtc-deep-dive.md

 # WebRTC Deep Dive: Understanding Your Video Call App 📹

 > This document explains how WebRTC works and breaks down exactly what your codebase is doing.
-By the end, you'll understand why your friend was impressed!
+By the end, you'll have a solid understanding of the WebRTC protocol and what makes it challenging to implement from scratch.

 ---